 2. Double-click UninstallApp-NT.bat.

-3. Delete the file in C:\CloudResetPwdAgent.
+3. Delete the files in C:\CloudResetPwdAgent.

 2. (Optional) Uninstall and delete CloudResetPwdUpdateAgent.